zmoazeni/sqew/README.md

-# smallq
+# sqew (pronounced "skew")

-smallq is a lightweight background processor.
-You start a single process that will act as a queue manager and will work multiple jobs concurrently
+sqew is a lightweight background processor.
+You start a single process that will act as a queue manager and will work multiple jobs concurrently.

-smallq (as indicative of the name) is not meant to be an all encompassing scalable solution.
-If you need more management over worker processes or need to split it among multiple machines, it's recommend to use other background processors such as [Resque](https://github.com/defunkt/resque), [Sidekiq](https://github.com/mperham/sidekiq), and [Qu](https://github.com/bkeepers/qu).
+sqew is short for "small queue" and is not meant to be an all scalable solution.
+If you need more management over worker processes or need to split it across multiple machines, you should use other background processors such as [Resque](https://github.com/defunkt/resque), [Sidekiq](https://github.com/mperham/sidekiq), and [Qu](https://github.com/bkeepers/qu).

-smallq adopts a similiar API to make migrating to other background processors easier.
+sqew adopts a similiar API to make migrating to other background processors easier.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'smallq'
+    gem sqew

 And then execute: